1jour1vin

 Wine rated (2023 guide) 97/100

-Black in color with purple-red highlights.
-Very aromatic nose, delicately fruity, pure, subtle, ripe, fresh, and floral.
-Meticulous texture on entry, the wine develops very aromatically in the middle, with a soft and mellow grace unique to this appellation.
-It reminds me of the 1947.
-The wine melts on the palate, while bouncing back on the finish, which is long, sappy and captivating.
+Black in color, with purplish-red highlights.
+A very aromatic nose—delicately fruity, pure, subtle, ripe, fresh, and floral.
+Meticulously crafted on the palate from the very first sip, the wine unfolds with great aromatic depth on the mid-palate, displaying a soft, velvety grace unique to this appellation.
+It reminds me of the 1947 vintage.
+The wine melts on the palate, while regaining its vigor on the finish—long, sap-like, and captivating.
 First certified organic vintage.
-To celebrate, the estate has subtly modified its label: two storks replace the two lions around the coat of arms.
-Collectors take note!
+To celebrate, the estate has subtly modified its label: two storks replace the two lions surrounding the coat of arms.
+Collectors, take note!

 1JOUR1VIN PRICE